-Voice over Internet Protocol – also called VoIP and IP telephony – is fast becoming an office standard all over the world.
+Voice over Internet Protocol – also called VoIP and IP telephony – is fast becoming a business standard all over the world.
 It allows voice, video, and oftentimes collaborative interactivity without using dedicated phone lines, and is often less expensive than traditional telephone services.
-Granted, VoIP is a clear choice for many businesses, but how do you choose the best VoIP phone system for your business?
+Granted, VoIP is a clear choice for many businesses, but how do you choose the best VoIP phone system for your small business?

 Our team of experts have carefully surveyed the best VoIP phones available from leading suppliers including Polycom, Mitel, Avaya, Cisco and more to bring you a selection of the very best office phones that are ideal for small to medium-sized businesses, catering for a broad range of budget options.